 Selecting what procedures to write for a department is very closely related to understanding why we write procedures.
 What are the compliance issues?
 What are the most important risks that need to be addressed?
 What processes require a high level of control, and where is improvement needed?
 Then prioritize in order of importance for all these areas: now you have selected what processes should be documented by procedures.

 The idea is to select and develop procedures in phases; by department and by degree of importance.
-Work within a department and develop procedures only for the processes that are identified as meeting our criteria for “why we write procedures.”
+Work within a department and develop procedure documents only for the processes that are identified as meeting our criteria for “why we write procedures.”
 In a first pass document development project for a small to medium size organization, we might typically developing 5 to 12 procedures for a department, depending, of course, on the size and complexity of the organization (as well as compliance issues).

 In the long run, starting slowly in a focused way can produce dividends, and make for a smoother, more efficient documentation project.
 Only focusing on top tier priority procedures within each department in the first pass phase allows the process owners and department members to integrate the procedures into their department documentation and operation.
 Then, when the documentation project returns to develop another tier of procedures, the department can assist in providing meaningful feedback on how useful and accurate existing procedures are, and assist in selecting what, if any, processes should be documented with procedures in the second pass phase.